folio-org/stripes-experiments/stripes-core/OVERVIEW.md

 As so often in programming, the price of simplicity is complexity.
-To make modules neatly pluggable like this, we have to do a lot of work behind the scenes, and as a result Stripes is not the easiest piece of software to get to grips with.
+To make modules neatly pluggable like this, we have to do a lot of work behind the scenes.
+As a result, while Stripes should be easy for module developers to _use_, it's not the easiest piece of software to uderstand the internals of.
+Note that what follows is only of interest to those working _on_ Stripes, not those working _with_ it.

 At present, Stripes itself consists of three modules, each of them packaged using NPM: